guillim/simple-chat/README.md

 ```

 Note:
-- make sure user is connected):
+- make sure user is connected:

 Parameters required:

-- roomId: shared between all members of the chat.
-Note that is is on you to generate this roomId and handle users who have access to this chat.
+- roomId: String shared between all members of the chat.
+It is on you to generate this roomId, and handle users who have access to this chat.
+Since everyone using this rooId will be part of the chat.

-- uniqueLigueId: same, will be gatehered in further version

-- ligue: same, will be gatehered in further version
+- uniqueLigueId, ligue: same as roomId, they will be merged with roomId in further version

 ## Configure Globally